 - Which parts of projects take more time than others

 But that’s just it – it’s a first step.
 If you have a smaller team or only a few projects to track at a time, then it may work just fine for you.
-Once you start to grow and take on more projects, though, using Excel to track time on your projects is going to become more difficult than it’s worth.
+Once you start to grow and take on more projects, though, using Excel for project management and to track time on your projects is going to become more difficult than it’s worth.

 What to Watch Out For